Store FAQ

 Yes!

 Like any swimsuit, a binder will last much longer if it is rinsed thoroughly after each swim.
-Please bear in mind that regular swimming in chlorine pools can fade the color from metallic prints more quickly than regular wear.
+Please bear in mind that regular swimming in chlorine pools can fade the color from reflective prints more quickly than regular wear.

 Finally, as with every exercise, your capability to do it while binding depends heavily on your own physical abilities.
 Listen to your body, take it slow at first.
 If you have concerns about getting out of breath, we encourage you to select a relaxed fit.